rstudio-conf-2020/data-science-tidy/README.md

 ## Prework

-You'll be using RStudio Cloud, so (all going well) on the day of the workshop all you'll need is **a laptop that can access the internet** (wifi will be available).
+You'll be using [RStudio Cloud](https://rstudio.cloud/), a cloud-based version of R and RStudio available through your web browser.
+So (all going well) on the day of the workshop all you'll need is **a laptop that can access the internet** (wifi will be available).
+Please do [sign up for an account on RStudio Cloud](https://client.login.rstudio.cloud/oauth/register?redirect=https%3A%2F%2Fclient.login.rstudio.cloud%2Foauth%2Flogin%3Fshow_auth%3D0%26show_login%3D1%26show_setup%3D1) before the workshop.
+You can make an account directly on RStudio Cloud, or use single-sign-on with a service like GitHub or Google.

 In the unlikely event that there are problems with the conference internet connection, you may want to have a local installation on your computer as a backup.
 If you'd like, install the following:

-1. A recent version of R (~3.5.2), which is available for free at [cran.r-project.org](http://www.cran.r-project.org)
+1. A recent version of R (~3.6), which is available for free at [cran.r-project.org](http://www.cran.r-project.org)
-2. A recent version of RStudio IDE (~1.1.463), available for free at [www.rstudio.com/download](http://www.rstudio.com/download)
+2. A recent version of RStudio IDE (~1.2.5033), available for free at [www.rstudio.com/download](http://www.rstudio.com/download)
 3. The set of relevant R packages, which you can install by connecting to the internet, opening RStudio, and running:

     install.packages(c("babynames", "fivethirtyeight", "formatR", "gapminder", "hexbin", "mgcv", "maps", "mapproj", "nycflights13", "rmarkdown", "skimr", "tidyverse", "viridis"))